Mister-Hope/Mister-Hope/readme.md

 # Hey everyone, I am Mr.Hope

+## Attention, if your are receiving spam messages with some of them pointing to my GitHub, please ignore it.
+That's not posted by me.
+Someone is faking me to do that.
+My blog. my project website are just receiving the same messages.
+I block them in my other projects, but remain one website [Waline.js](https://waline.js.org).
+Just visit the link and you can find out I am the victim too.
+If you got any idea whose this guy is, welcome to report under my profile repo's issue panel.
+Thanks❤!

 Mr.Hope is my pen name and I like it.
 (Also I pretty like my avatar)

 ## Personal Blog